Tooloop/Tooloop-OS/README.md

 # Tooloop OS

-Tooloop OS is a minimal, installation of [Debian](https://www.debian.org/), customized to fit the needs of public multimedia installations.
+Tooloop OS is a minimal installation of [Debian](https://www.debian.org/), customized to fit the needs of public multimedia installations.

 Tooloop OS is for media artists.
 It is supposed to provide a platform that is stable and easy to maintain even for those with little experience.
 Focus on your art!